kunalparmar/kit-deploymentizer/README.md

 ## Todo

+- [ ] Allow Passing in of Plugin options from the command line
+- [ ] Allow kit.yaml to specify file names.
 - [x] Allow plugin to define disabled for service.
 - [x] Use event-handler for logging
 - [x] Remove all sync hotspots
 - [x] fix hardcoded path, using kit.yaml loader
 - [x] Refactor plugin, move parsing of result/new format/support other properties
-- [ ] Allow kit.yaml to specify file names.